ibm-cloud-docs/watsonxdata/prepare_ingest_data2.md

 This tutorial requires:

 - Subscription of {{site.data.keyword.lakehouse_short}} on cloud.
 - The configuration details of data bucket that you bring in.
-This is required for establishing connection with the {{site.data.keyword.lakehouse_short}.
+This is required for establishing connection with the {{site.data.keyword.lakehouse_short}}.
 - Ensure that the data bucket has data.

 ## About this task